Boston Center for Blind Children

 31

-Since its inception in 1901, the Boston Center for Blind Children has been engaged in charitable activities and programs that provide care and financial assistance to visually impaired children as well as to otherwise disabled children, youth and their families.
-In recent years, the Center has directed its efforts to continue its mission by funding through financial grants to charitable organizations that espouse the same commitment.
+Since its inception in 1901, the Boston Center for Blind Children has been engaged in charitable activities and programs that provide care and financial assistance to children and youth who are visually impaired or otherwise disabled as well as to their families.
+In recent years, BCBC has continued its mission by providing financial grants to charitable organizations that espouse the same commitments.

 We hope you enjoy learning more about us as you read further.
 Thank you for visiting with us.